Polyomino: Tiling regions with copies of a single polyomino

 Another class of problems asks whether copies of a given polyomino can tile a rectangle, and if so, what rectangles they can tile.
 These problems have been extensively studied for particular polyominoes, and tables of results for individual polyominoes are available.
 Klarner and Göbel showed that for any polyomino there is a finite set of prime rectangles it tiles, such that all other rectangles it tiles can be tiled by those prime rectangles.
 Kamenetsky and Cooke showed how various disjoint (called "holey") polyominoes can tile rectangles.

 Beyond rectangles, Golomb gave his hierarchy for single polyominoes: a polyomino may tile a rectangle, a half strip, a bent strip, an enlarged copy of itself, a quadrant, a strip, a half plane, the whole plane, certain combinations, or none of these.
 There are certain implications among these, both obvious (for example, if a polyomino tiles the half plane then it tiles the whole plane) and less so (for example, if a polyomino tiles an enlarged copy of itself, then it tiles the quadrant).
-Polyominoes of orders up to 6 are characterized in this hierarchy (with the status of one hexomino, later found to tile a rectangle, unresolved at that time).
+Polyominoes of size up to 6 are characterized in this hierarchy (with the status of one hexomino, later found to tile a rectangle, unresolved at that time).

 In 2001 Cristopher Moore and John Michael Robson showed that the problem of tiling one polyomino with copies of another is NP-complete.

 Tiling the plane with copies of a single polyomino

 Tiling the plane with copies of a single polyomino has also been much discussed.
 It was noted in 1965 that all polyominoes up to hexominoes and all but four heptominoes tile the plane.
 It was then established by David Bird that all but 26 octominoes tile the plane.
-Rawsthorne found that all but 235 polyominoes of order 9 tile, and such results have been extended to higher orders by Rhoads (to order 14) and others.
+Rawsthorne found that all but 235 polyominoes of size 9 tile, and such results have been extended to higher area by Rhoads (to size 14) and others.
 Polyominoes tiling the plane have been classified by the symmetries of their tilings and by the number of aspects (orientations) in which the tiles appear in them.

-The study of which polyominoes can tile the plane has been facilitated using the Conway criterion: except for two nonominoes, all tiling polyominoes up to order 9 form a patch of at least one tile satisfying it, with higher-order exceptions more frequent.
+The study of which polyominoes can tile the plane has been facilitated using the Conway criterion: except for two nonominoes, all tiling polyominoes up to size 9 form a patch of at least one tile satisfying it, with higher-size exceptions more frequent.

 Several polyominoes can tile larger copies of themselves, and repeating this process recursively gives a rep-tile tiling of the plane.
 For instance, for every positive integer n, it is possible to combine n^{2} copies of the L-tromino, L-tetromino, or P-pentomino into a single larger shape similar to the smaller polyomino from which it was formed.